 Acta Physiologica is an important forum for the publication of high quality original research in physiology and related areas by authors from all over the world.
 Acta Physiologica is a leading journal in human/translational physiology while promoting all aspects of the science of physiology.
 The journal publishes full-length original articles on important new observations as well as reviews and commentaries.

-Some of the top downloaded articles published in Acta Physiologica in 2010 are now free to all researchers.
+Some of the top downloaded articles published in Acta Physiologica in 2016 are now free to all researchers.
 Click on the article titles of interest at the site, and you will be taken to the full-text article, where you can read, search and cite.
-See the list at the bottom of this website.
+See the list at this website.

 Acta Physiologica Congress